laurencelundblade/QCBOR/README.md

 In line with all the new Get functions for non-aggregate types there are new Enter functions for aggregate types.
-When an array or map is expected, Enter is called to decsend into them.
+When an array or map is expected, Enter is called to descend into them.
 When a map is Entered it can be searched by label.
 Duplicate detection of map items is performed.